+We are super excited to have Botball tournaments occurring in 2022!
 I am grateful to our dedicated staff and team of volunteers who contributed an incredible number of hours putting together this year's game.
-We started planning this at GCER 2019 and have put in months of effort to get to this point.
+We started planning this in the spring of 2021 and have put in months of effort to get to this point.
 I hope that this year's game theme is motivating and challenging and that you are as excited as we are here at KIPR about this year's game!
 Good luck!